 Schedule: Full time, mid-June to end of August (exact dates TBD).

 Hours: 35 hours per week, usually Monday to Friday 9-4 – (some weekends required)

 Wage: $18.00 /hour (+ 4% vacation)

-The Raincoast Education Society is currently seeking applications for summer internship positions in 2023 Camp Coordinator and Education Program Coordinator.
+The Raincoast Education Society is currently seeking applications for summer internship positions for Camp Coordinator and Education Program Co-ordinator.